 We’ve all heard you can’t teach an old dog new tricks.
 The reality is that this couldn’t be further from the truth.
 The human brain has an incredible capacity to learn and adapt.
 So, what does this have to do with health goals?
-Well, it doesn’t matter if you are trying to lose weight, run a marathon, or win a gold medal in the Olympics.
+Well, it doesn’t matter if you are trying to lose weight, run a marathon or win a gold medal in the Olympics.
 Your mindset strategy might be the biggest factor that determines your success.
 In other words, it’s all in your head.

-How The Brain Learns Best
+How the Brain Learns Best

 A fixed mindset tells you there’s not much you can do about the way you are.
 If you don’t get good grades, you never will.
 For health issues you might think, “I’ve never been in the shape that I want, so I never will.”
 The fixed mindset tells you that it’s impossible to change.
-So what happens?
+So, what happens?
 You stay stuck in a rut.

-Understanding how your brain works lets you to guide it towards your health goals.
+Understanding how your brain works lets you guide it toward your health goals.
 Just knowing that every brain is capable of renewal sets the stage for success.
 As you read this and as you learn, your brain cells (neurons) reach out and make new connections with other brain cells.
 This process of increased interconnection makes your brain ready to process and handle new tasks.

 Learning about how your brain works equips you to grow better at any task ― including getting into shape.